 Reports from the Melbourne study shows that researchers had made attempts to study the cognitive abilities of older people around the work environment.
 They had tested a total of 7,500 people for the study, with 3,500 hundred of this number being women and the remaining 3,000, men.

-The research was centred on the different abilities of the participants, such as; memory, abstract reasoning and executive reasoning.
+The research was centered on the different abilities of the participants, such as; memory, abstract reasoning, and executive reasoning.
 Furthermore, the cognitive performance of participants were measured, as a way to get their exact level of efficiency around the workplace.

 The research showed that the performance of participants has improved when they worked for only 25 hours per week, but dropped drastically when they were subjected to 55 hours of work per week.